paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 The first question is, what should you document?
 Use the following filter:

-1. Within the set of crates above,
+1. In the crates assigned to `docs-audit` in [CODEOWNERS](./CODEOWNERS),
-2. All `pub` item within the aforementioned crates need to be documented.
+2. All `pub` item need to be documented.
 If it is not `pub`, it does not appear in the rust-docs, and is not public facing.
     * Within `pub` items, sometimes they are only `pub` in order to be used by another internal crate, and you can foresee that this will not be used by anyone else other than you.
 These need **not** be documented thoroughly, and are left to your discretion to identify.
     * Reminder: `trait` items are public by definition, if the trait is public.
 3. All public modules (`mod`) should have reasonable module-level documentation (`//!`).